Our IVF Process

 If you're based in NSW or QLD, an experienced fertility nurse will review your medical history, and explain the process involved in IVF/ICSI cycles to you.

-If you're based in Victoria, an experienced fertility GP will review your medical history, order any necessary diagnostic and screening blood tests, explain the process involved in IVF/ICSI cycles to you, and if appropriate, refer you to a fertility specialist.
+If you’re based in Victoria, an experienced intake nurse and fertility doctor will review your medical history, order any necessary diagnostic and screening blood tests, explain the process involved in IVF/ICSI cycles to you, and if appropriate, refer you to a fertility specialist.

 2. Fertility specialist appointment

 A fertility specialist will review your medical history and order any necessary diagnostic and screening blood tests.
 If appropriate they will recommend an IVF treatment plan.